 After attending this live internet activity, participants should be able to:

-- Recognize how to integrate new practice recommendations for the treatment of patients with diabetes from a PCP and specialist perspective
+- Integrate new practice recommendations for the treatment of patients with diabetes from a PCP and specialist perspective.

 Scripps Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Scripps Health designates this live activity for a maximum of 7 AMA PRA Category 1 Credit(s)™.
+Scripps Health designates this live internet activity for a maximum of 9.25 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-PAs may claim a maximum of 7 Category 1 credits for completing this activity.
-NCCPA accepts AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
+PAs may claim Category 1 credits for completing this activity.
+NCCPA accepts AMA PRA Category 1 Credit(s)™ from organizations accredited by the ACCME.